The American Pit Corso is a mixed breed of dog that brings together the American Pit Bull Terrier and the Italian Cane Corso.

 Even though it is very rare, there are occasions where American Pit Corso puppies have a blue tinge to their coloring.

 - It sheds more than you would think

 Even though it has a short coat, it is guilty of shedding way more than you would ever imagine.
 For that reason, it is certainly not hypoallergenic.

 With any mixed breed, there’s no way of knowing for sure as to how much of an influence one breed will have over the other.

-However, there are certain key physical traits that are pretty common with the American Pit Corso.
+However, certain key physical traits are pretty common with the American Pit Corso.